 9 | ECO-CONSCIOUS OR ORGANIC

-More and more, consumers care about where and how their clothing is made.
-They’re valuing slower fashion, if not slow fashion outright.
+More and more consumers care about where and how their clothing is made.
+They’re valuing slower fashion, if not the slow fashion movement.
 There’s a growing preference for heirloom quality fashion that can be passed down.
-Many brands, including Alice & Ames and Polarn O. Pyret, will offer you gift cards and incentives when you re-sell your used wears on resale marketplaces like Kidizen or ThredUp.
-They know their clothing is built to last, and touting this attribute and offering perks is an attractive offering.
+Many brands, including Alice & Ames and Polarn O. Pyret, will offer you gift cards and incentives to re-sell your used wears on resale apps like Kidizen or ThredUp.
+They know their clothing is built to last, and offering perks is an attractive value-add.
 Even fast fashion children’s clothing behemoth, Carter’s, has a spendier organic line called Little Planet.